xr3ng/xrengine/docs/content/en/docs/10-api-reference/file-upload.md

 ## Structure

-XRChat can host various types of files on a storage provider you control, such as an S3 bucket in AWS.
+XREngine can host various types of files on a storage provider you control, such as an S3 bucket in AWS.
 Directly uploading files like this, as opposed to going through one of the conversion endpoints, will not alter the file in any way.